mahmoudFat7i/Storefront-Backend-project/README.md

 - To get started, clone this repo and run `yarn or npm i` in your terminal at the project root.

-- you have to have a .env file in the repo, it has to contain the following variables POSTGRES_HOST=127.0.0.1
-POSTGRES_DB=todos_dev
-POSTGRES_TEST_DB=todos_test
-POSTGRES_USER=postgres
-POSTGRES_PASSWORD=postgres
-NODE_ENV=dev
+- please check out config file at src\lib\config.ts .

 - you have to create two databases with the value you set in POSTGRES_DB, POSTGRES_TEST_DB, this is an example for the SQL needed when connected to psql
 `
-CREATE USER username123 WITH PASSWORD 'password123';
+CREATE USER shopping_user WITH PASSWORD 'password123';
-CREATE DATABASE todos_dev;
+CREATE DATABASE shopping;
-\c todos_dev
+\c shopping
-GRANT ALL PRIVILEGES ON DATABASE todos_dev TO username123;
+GRANT ALL PRIVILEGES ON DATABASE shopping TO shopping_user;
-CREATE DATABASE todos_test;
+CREATE DATABASE shopping_test;
-\c todos_test
+\c shopping_test
-GRANT ALL PRIVILEGES ON DATABASE todos_test TO username123;
+GRANT ALL PRIVILEGES ON DATABASE shopping_test TO shopping_user;
 `

 ## Overview